Probate Q&A Series

 Detailed Answer

 If you have filed an application to serve as the personal representative (also called executor or administrator) of an estate in North Carolina but decide you no longer wish to take on that role, you can withdraw by filing a renunciation.
-North Carolina law allows any appointed person to renounce nomination before letters of appointment issue.
+North Carolina law allows a person entitled to apply for letters to renounce that right before letters of appointment issue.
 Here’s how you do that under state law.

 1. Understand the Relevant Law

-North Carolina General Statute § 28A-6-4 governs renunciation of appointment.
-It states that a nominated personal representative may decline by filing a written renunciation with the clerk of superior court in the county where the estate is pending.
+North Carolina General Statute § 28A-4-1 governs renunciation of the right to qualify.
+It states that a person entitled to apply for letters may renounce by filing a written renunciation with the clerk of superior court in the county where the estate is pending.
 You must do this before the clerk issues letters testamentary or letters of administration.
 Read the statute here: N.C.
-Gen. Stat. § 28A-6-4.
+Gen. Stat. § 28A-4-1.

 2. Draft a Written Renunciation